 Many monkeys did, and the researchers were able to establish a link between psychological dependence and drug abuse.
 However, the experiment had questionable scientific value, as the same results might not be reproducible in humans.

-9. Robbers Cave Experiment
+9. The Robbers Cave Experiment

 The Robbers Cave Experiment was organized by the psychologist Muzafer Sherif in the Robbers Cave State Park, Oklahoma.